 Guess Who?
 Two Texans Make PFF Top 101

-2020 was a year to forget for the 4-12 Houston Texans, however, two of their stars did at least manage to work their ways into Pro Football Focus' Top 101 Players from the year.
+The 2020 season was a year to forget for the 4-12 Houston Texans, but two of their stars did manage to work their way into Pro Football Focus' Top 101 Players from the year.
 Take a guess as to who ...

 READ MORE: Texans Make "Incredible Hire" to Replace Mike Devlin